brookecart/joeSteakhouse/wp-content/plugins/popup-maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.6.0 - 04/28/2017 =
+* Feature: Added Gravity Forms direct integrations.
+  * Close popup with delay when Gravity Form is submitted.
+  * Trigger a thank you popup when Gravity Form is submitted.
+  * Set cookies easily when the Gravity Form is in a popup.
+* Feature: Added Contact Form 7 (CF7) direct integrations.
+  * Close popup with delay when contact form 7 is submitted.
+  * Trigger a thank you popup when contact form 7 is submitted.
+  * Set cookies easily when the CF7 form is in a popup.
+  * Forced CF7 assets to load when used in a popup on the off chance they don't automatically.
+* Tweak: Increased action priority for condition registration in case plugins register post types late, such as PODs.
+* Tweak: Moved popup theme styles to a very late position in the head to prevent them from being overwritten when minifying CSS.
+* Fix: Bug where you couldn't enter values higher than the rangeslider max.
+* Fix: JS error when creating a cookie before a trigger exists.

 = v1.5.8 - 04/04/2017 =
 * Fix: Error when extensions were active due to null values for checkboxes.